-No matter what career you’re in or how many additional commitments you have, creating a healthy balance between work and play is absolutely essential when it comes to leading a happy and productive lifestyle.
-But it’s not always easy – especially if you have a particularly demanding career.
+No matter what career you’re in or how many additional commitments you have, creating a healthy work-life balance is absolutely essential when it comes to leading a happy and productive lifestyle.
+But balancing work and play it’s not always easy – especially if you have a particularly demanding career.

 Listen to your body